What I've found to be very helpful is to insert a quick upstroke with the wrist after the little note:

 A rudiment I've found helpful with shuffles in general is the right handed flamacue:

 If you put it in a triplet rhythm, with the first flam landing before the beat, you have the kernel of the shuffle in the left hand:

 Once that's comfortable, you can do the flamacues so the repetitions overlap.
 Here your left hand will be playing the shuffle rhythm (though with the accent on 1 and 3 in this case), and your right will be playing quarter note triplets:

-If you prefer, you can place that so the accents fall on beats 2 and 4, as in the real shuffle.
-The quarter note triplet in the right hand is actually helpful in cross-checking your rhythm, and can also give your shuffle some place to go when improvising (we'll be talking more about that concept later).
+The quarter note triplet in the right hand is actually helpful in cross-checking your rhythm, and can also give your shuffle some place to go when improvising— more about that later.